-- 3.7 The Chapter 3 of the Remuneration Part and the RTS sets out minimum criteria for the identification of MRTs falling within the scope of Article 92(2) CRD.
+- 3.7 Chapter 3 of the Remuneration Part and the RTS set out minimum criteria for the identification of MRTs.
 The PRA takes the view that all staff members carrying out activities which enable them to expose the firm to a material level of risk should be identified as MRTs, even where these staff members do not fall within any of the mandatory criteria established under Remuneration 3.1 or the RTS. - 3.8 The PRA expects all firms to apply the RTS as a minimum standard and firms should exercise discretion to identify all relevant staff as MRTs where necessary.
 The PRA considers it would be appropriate for firms to assess risks that individuals may pose to the risk profile of the firm beyond those set out under the RTS.
 As such, PRA expectations of the types of roles that should be identified as MRTs may evolve over time.